 Born of a Virgin?

-As Jason Engwar says, ‘Lincoln is a supernaturalist who accepts traditional Christian concepts like the deity of Jesus and his resurrection, but rejects other traditional positions, such as Biblical inerrancy and the historicity of the virgin birth.
+‘Lincoln is a supernaturalist who accepts traditional Christian concepts like the deity of Jesus and his resurrection, but rejects other traditional positions, such as Biblical inerrancy and the historicity of the virgin birth.
 He thinks Joseph was Jesus’ natural father.’

-According to Lincoln, belief in the virgin birth undermines the incarnation, for it would imply that Jesus wasn’t fully human.
+According to Lincoln, then, belief in the virgin birth undermines the incarnation, for it would imply that Jesus wasn’t fully human.
 But this is not necessarily so, since we regard Adam and Eve as fully human, even though they were not created through natural means of sexual reproduction.

 Lincoln wonders what sort of physiology, and what sort of miracle, would be required for a virginal conception to take place that was fully consistent with Jesus’ full humanity.
 Was the required Y chromosome miraculously transferred from Joseph to Mary?
 If so, why?
 And what would that say about sexual intercourse between a man and a woman?